 Peters Projects has also mounted a semi-permanent installation of LaMonte’s Floating World works, adjacent to LaMonte’s Nocturne installation.

 About the Floating World

 Having become intrigued by the different ways in which Western and Eastern cultures define the role of the individual versus the collective, LaMonte engaged in a six-month period of study in Kyoto, Japan, in 2007.
 As a focal point for her study, LaMonte sought to understand how the Kimono directs discourse in Geisha and Kabuki culture; as well as how the Kimono reflects a notion of beauty and an ideology entirely distinct from Western culture.
-LaMonte worked with master Kimono makers to learn how to create her own Kimonos, and to develop her understanding of the myriad social intricacies and implications inherent to each garment.
+LaMonte worked with master kimono makers, to develop a deep understanding of the myriad social intricacies and implications inherent to each garment.

 LaMonte’s time in Kyoto engendered a body of work titled Floating World, a reference to the Ukiyo-e woodblock prints from the 17th through 19th centuries which depict Geishas, Kabuki actors, Sumo wrestlers, and other representations of entertainment and leisure activities intended to enable one to “float above” the mundanity of every-day life.
 The series of works consists of ten female Kimono figures, and one male Kabuki form, in addition to a small group of maquettes.
 These figures are constructed of four different materials—ceramic, bronze, cast glass and rusted iron—each chosen to represent different philosophical and social concepts embodied in a Kimono.